CarbonROM/charter/device-support-requirements.md

 ## Process

-* Device or software deviations from our core product (as described below) MUST be approved by no less than 3 Project Directors.
+* Device or software deviations from our core product (as described below) MUST be approved by the Project Lead.
 * Device or software exceptions SHOULD be made via change request to this repository.
 * All device or software exceptions that are granted MUST be documented on the Wiki for all affected devices.